Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Introduction

-Semi-supervised learning can be classified to two big classes-generative methods and discriminative methods.
-Generative methods are mainly based on Expectation-Maximization (EM) algorithm \citep{dempster1977maximum} and they have to make some assumptions on the underlying distributions of different classes.
+Semi-supervised learning can be classified into two general categories \textemdash generative methods and discriminative methods.
+Generative methods are often based on the Expectation-Maximization (EM) algorithm of \citet{Dempster1977} and make assumptions on the underlying distribution for different classes.
 Discriminative methods, on the other hand, only learn the boundary between classes.
-In the recent literature, discriminative methods are explored much more compared to generative methods.
-Self-Training \citep{yarowsky1995unsupervised} is the most widely-used semi-supervised learning method.
-The basic idea is that the chosen classifier teaches itself the labels and then learn iteratively.
-Co-Training \citep{blum1998combining} is conducted by splitting the features to two subsets.
+In recent literature, discriminative methods have been explored more than generative methods.
+Self-training (\citet{Yarowsky1995}) is the most widely-used semi-supervised learning method.
+The basic idea is that the chosen classifier teaches itself the labels and then learns iteratively.
+Co-training (\citet{Blum1998}) is conducted by splitting the features into two subsets.
 The idea is that each subset can learn and teach the other some labels they are confident of.
 Another commonly used algorithm is Semi-Supervised Support Vector Machines ($\mathrm{S^3VM}$).
-The goal of $\mathrm{S^3VM}$ is to find a linear boundary which has the maximum margin for both labeled and unlabeled data.
-This is an NP-hard problem and there are many algorithms being proposed to solve this problem.
-In our simulations, we have compared with several different SVM algotithms like \cite{belkin2006manifold}, \cite{li2013convex}, \cite{sindhwani2006large}.
+The goal of $\mathrm{S^3VM}$ is to find a linear boundary with the maximum margin for labeled and unlabeled data.
+This is an NP-hard problem, and many algorithms are proposed to solve it.
+In our simulations, we have compared our method to several different SVM algorithms like that of \citet{Belkin2006}, \citet{Liu2012}, \citet{Sindhwani2006}.
 The method $\mathrm{S^3VM}$ is based on the assumption that the boundary will not cut in dense regions.
-Other methods like Gaussian Process \citep{lawrence2005semi} also make use of this assumption.
-There are also a huge number of methods based on graphical analysis, for example, \cite{balcan2009person}, \cite{zemel2005proximity}, \cite{zhang2007hyperparameter}, \cite{hein2007manifold}.
-A thorough introduction of semi-supervised learning methods can be found in \cite{zhu05survey}.
+Other methods like the Gaussian Process (\citet{Lawrence2005}) also use this assumption.
+Methods based on graphical analysis are proposed in \citet{Balcan2005}, \citet{Zemel2005}, \citet{Zhang2007}, \citet{Hein2007}.
+A thorough introduction to semi-supervised learning methods can be found in \citet{Zhu2005}.

-Generative methods based on EM algorithm have two widely known disadvantages.
+Generative methods based on the EM algorithm have two widely known disadvantages.
 First, some assumptions on the underlying distributions have to be made.
-If the assumptions are wrong, then the mislabeled data will hurt the accuracy \citep{cozman2003semi}.
-Second, EM algorithm has a tendency to stick to a local maximum instead of the global maximum.
+If the assumptions are wrong, the mislabeled data will hurt the accuracy \cite{Cozman2003}.
+Second, the EM algorithm tends to stick to a local maximum instead of the global maximum.
 This may also cause problems when using unlabeled data.